Flute p[layer, RIAM

 Eligibility: Previous winners of the Lucien and Maura Teissier Scholarship are not eligible to compete.

-In addition, applicants will also be required to submit a one-page document with a concrete detailed, plan on how the scholarship be spent should it be awarded to the applicant.
+In addition, applicants will also be required to submit a one-page document with a concrete detailed plan on how the scholarship will be spent should it be awarded to the applicant.

 You can apply using the application form link below.
 You must have your teacher's approval before making an application.
 Please note that competitors will not be permitted to change their programme once submitted.